Office of the United States Trade Representative

 Open Government Plan

 USTR’s Open Government Plan (pdf) focuses on expanding the conversation on trade between all of our stakeholders.
 The plan, developed in accordance with the Open Government Plan Guidance Memo (pdf), addresses how USTR is improving transparency, participation, and collaboration.
 USTR used public and employee involvement to contribute to the plan and develop the Open Government Flagship Initiative, which is described in the plan.
-The Flagship Initiative is the Transatlantic Trade and Investment Partnership (T-TIP).
+The Flagship Initiative is Trade Promotion Authority—or TPA—a partnership between Congress and the Administration that ensures the United States secures the most effective trade agreements possible.
+TPA brings greater transparency to the negotiating process by empowering Congress to conduct vigorous oversight and hold the administration accountable.
 USTR’s goal is to integrate robust communications with its many and varied stakeholders to enable more effective trade policies and agreements.

 Open Government Page